Credit cards for fair or average credit

 If you have average or lower-than-average credit scores, applying for a credit card may seem intimidating.
 You might be wondering what type of cards, if any, you could be eligible for.

 Whatever your starting point, Capital One has credit card options—including some with rewards.
-Read on to learn more about credit card options for individuals with average or less-than-average credit.
+Read on to learn more about credit cards geared toward individuals with average or less-than-average credit.

 What you’ll learn: